 - Pregnancy is the best time to prepare for breastfeeding and returning to work. - Attend prenatal classes available at your hospital, WIC clinic or private physician clinic. - Attend La Leche League meetings to learn more about breastfeeding after returning to work. - Talk with your supervisor to discuss your plans to breastfeed your baby.
-Review the County of Ventura's Lactation Accommodation policy (see page 7) to better familiarize yourself with your rights to breastfeed after returning to work. - Contact the Work/Life Program Manager at 805/477-7234 or at: worklife@ventura.org for assistance with returning to work and continuing to breastfeed.
-The Work/Life Program Manager can help you identify the lactation room at your work site and can discuss your pumping schedule with you.
+Review the County of Ventura's Lactation Accommodation policy (see page 7) to better familiarize yourself with your rights to breastfeed after returning to work.
+Ask your supervisor about the lactation room that is available at your work site. - You can also ontact the Work/Life Program at: worklife@ventura.org for assistance with returning to work and continuing to breastfeed.
+The Work/Life Program can help you identify the lactation room at your work site and can discuss your pumping schedule with you.